Text translation

 glossaryKeyStringOptionalGlossary ID

-• Customized translation is applied based on the glossary data
+• Customized translation is applied based on the glossary data.

-• Korean ⇔ English, Korean ⇔ Japanese, Korean ⇔ Chinese (Simplified/Traditional), English ⇔ Japanese, English ⇔ Chinese (Simplified/Traditional), Japanese ⇔ Chinese (Simplified/Traditional)
+• Korean ⇔ English, Japanese, Chinese (Simplified/Traditional), | English ⇔ Japanese, Chinese (Simplified/Traditional), Vietnamese, Thai, Indonesian, French | Japanese ⇔ Chinese (Simplified/Traditional)

-• When used concurrently with replaceInfo, replaceInfo has higher priority
+• When used concurrently with replaceInfo, replaceInfo has higher priority.

 • honorific is not applied to terms in glossaries